 Then start considering CRM integration.
 The simplest way is to create some sort of a custom field and a tag, depending on the CRM you have.
 It should be something that looks like ICP_2019_v0.21.
 Put in a part of contacts and then start adding old ones.
 Then conduct segmentation and write as personalized messages as possible.
 Then test, test, test, and compare results.

-Instead of a summary: Should you do ICP independently or use an agency?
+Instead of a summary: Should you make an ICP independently or use an agency?

 Great!
 You have been working for 2-3 months and have created your ICP and now are ready to win over the market.
 What should your next step be like?

 To move down your sales funnel, you should fill in the fundamental levels – from contacts up to qualified leads.
 Frankly, the smallest part of the tools and techniques that an outbound agency uses may take years for a business to cover.

 You can receive the first 100 contacts for free.
 If you happen to like it, try out a trial period of 1-3 months.
 If you’ve done everything right, we can guarantee a stream of qualified leads that will give your business a boost.

 If you don’t have an ICP, we can create one together with you and even more.
 We believe that ICP is a dream, but the journey to it uncovers new horizons for business.

 Leave a request and let’s meet on a video call!